-The New Frontier of Sustainable Fashion: Lab-Grown Leather
+The New Frontier Of Sustainable Fashion: Lab-Grown Leather

 There was a time – and it wasn't too long ago – when if you liked to wear leather, you had to choose between wearing a dead cow's skin or shiny, squeaky "pleather".
 As the climate crisis advanced and fashion was forced to reckon with the impact of the extensive leather industry on the planet, innovation brought us a bevy of plant-based leathers to rival traditionally produced animal hides as well as petroleum-derived synthetics.
 But material development does not end there.
 Lab-grown leather is the newest step at the cutting edge of innovation.